Cherreads

 "Oh, that?"
 I said lightly.
 "I needed a mat to wipe my shoes."

-I dragged my sole slowly across Teen's blazer.
+Then, just to fully commit to the answer, I dragged my sole across Teen's blazer.

 "Edward."

-We'd barely spoken in years.
-Yet, because of that past, she still talked to me like this, using my name so frankly, which she would never do with a stranger.
+And yet, because of that shared past, she still addressed me by name in a way she never would with a stranger.

-"This guy shoved Milleia and Jayden," I said, jerking my chin at them.
+"This guy shoved Milleia and Jayden," I said, jerking my chin toward them.
 "Knocked over their food.
 I happened to be here, so, as a noble, I humbled him.
 That's all.
 Right, guys?"

 []